Share

 In March 2022, Ailani received her bi-specific CAR T-cell therapy.
 The therapy resulted in some major neurotoxicity that landed her in the PICU for a few days.
 Fortunately, the neurotoxicity only lasted about a week.
 Sadly though, the CAR T-cells only lasted 2 months before they wore off and Ailani relapsed again.

-As of now Ailani is happy and feels healthy and normal.
-She has the sweetest and most outgoing personality.
-She is so fun, charismatic and a true joy to be around.
-Shes a very caring child, very friendly, she loves making new friends, loves singing and dancing.
+Ailani is now 8 years old and feels healthy and normal!
+She has a sweet and outgoing personality, is very charismatic and a true joy to be around.
+She’s a very caring and friendly child, who loves making new friends and loves to sing and dance.
 She really does dance to the beat of her own drum!

-We receive messages from families around the world with experiences similar to Ailani’s family.
-We do whatever we can to be a resource for these families to help them get enrolled in a clinical trial or find an eligible CAR T-cell therapy treatment center.
+We receive messages from patients and families around the world with experiences similar to Ailani’s family.
+We do whatever we can to be a resource for these families to help them get enrolled in a clinical trial or find a treatment center where they can access CAR T-cell therapy or other advanced therapies.